lucas-kaminski/bento-code-challenge/README.md

 - Explained the branch strategy at [#branch-strategy](#branch-strategy) section and started the `develop` branch.
 - Finished the TASK-1 documentation with the steps to retrieve the Bearer Token and UUID.
 - Started the TASK-2, setting up the project with NestJS and TypeScript and implemented many of the requirements, leaving the rest for after the database is set up.
+- Configured the firebase and firestore to be used in the project.
+Implemented the connection to the database and the health check endpoint.
+Implemented the logging layer after calculating the fee and the delivery time.
+Implemented the `/delivery/fee` endpoint and the `/requests/last` endpoint.